 The algorithm value A128CBC-HS256 is used as the alg value when using AES\128\CBC\HMAC\SHA\256 with JWE.
 The algorithm value A256CBC-HS512 is used as the alg value when using AES\256\CBC\HMAC\SHA\512 with JWE.
-In both cases, the Additional Authenticated Data value used is the concatenation of the Encoded JWE Header value, a period ('.') character, and the Encoded JWE Encrypted Key.
+The Additional Authenticated Data value used is the octets of the ASCII representation of the Encoded JWE Header value.
 The JWE Initialization Vector value used is the IV value.